Dylan Wenzel-Halls: Central Coast Mariners

 Wenzel-Halls was part of the Mariners team that won the 2023–24 A-League, an unused substitute in the 2023 A-League Men Grand Final in which the Mariners won 6–1 against Melbourne City at Western Sydney Stadium.

 The following season, Wenzel-Halls was also part of the Mariners' 2023–24 treble winning season, winning the A-League Championship, A-League Premiership and AFC Cup.
 Wenzel-Halls departed the club in the post-season, to take up an overseas opportunity.

 Penang

 Following his departure from Central Coast Mariners, Wenzel-Halls joined Malaysian Super League club Penang on 2 September 2024.
 On 12 January 2025, he scored his first career hat-trick in a 3–3 draw against Perak at home.

+Kuching City

+Wenzel-Halls joined the Sarawak outfit amid interest from other Malaysian and Southeast Asian clubs.
+He stated on his social media that he was excited for the opportunity to play in continental competitions, as Kuching City had previously finished second in the Malaysia Super League, which enabled the team's participation in the AFC Champions League Two and the ASEAN Club Championship.